18.9 Example: Prescribed amount of missing.

 18.9.7 Calculating bias

-The iris data set had no missing data to begin with.
+The penguins data set used here had no missing data to begin with.
 So we can calculate the “true” parameter estimates…

 and find the difference in coefficients.